ada-omoji/ada-omoji/README.md

 ## I'm a Junior Web Developer!

-🔍 I'm looking for my first internship or job opportunity in the development field after graduating from a training program at BeCode Ghent
+🔍 I'm looking for my first internship or job opportunity in the development field after graduating from a training program at [BeCode](https://becode.org/)

 🌍  I'm based in Brussels, Belgium